 You MUST own your 4-H dairy animals.

-If possible, finance the dairy project with a businesslike agreement with your parents, or borrow from a bank.
+If possible, finance the dairy project with your own money.
+If you need help, make a businesslike agreement with your parents, or borrow from a bank.
 Be sure to make payments when due.
 If you borrow money, you may want to insure the animal to protect you and your creditors in case it dies.
 Livestock insurance is available at reasonable rates for 4-H Club members.